 Under Hayes’ direction, the Youth Dance Ensemble has won the Metro DC Dance Award for Most Outstanding Youth Performance in 2006, 2010 and 2012.
 In 2009, Hayes was the recipient of the prestigious Metro DC Dance Award for Outstanding Achievement in Dance Education.
 Several of her students have gone on to enjoy professional careers in repertory dance companies on Broadway and form their own professional dance companies.

-Sarah Chapin, Director of Production, is responsible for managing the Jack Guidone Theater and the many shows Joy of Motion produces throughout the performing season, as well as being administrative support for our Youth Performance Companies.
+Sarah Chapin (she/her), Director of Production, is responsible for managing the Jack Guidone Theater and the many shows Joy of Motion produces throughout the performing season, as well as being administrative support for our Youth Performance Companies.

 She has trained extensively in modern, Contact Improvisation, Performance Improvisation, and Lindy Hop, and has also studied ballet, West African technique, blues dance, and the Brazilian social dance form forró.
 An avid social dancer, she travels to Lindy Exchanges around the U.S.